 Get to Know Your Large Capacity Circuit Breakers

-Large capacity circuit breakers serve the 240-volt appliances in a house, such as a clothes dryer, electric range, central air conditioner, electric water heater or hot tub.
-Typically, each appliance has its own circuit and breaker.
+Large capacity circuit breakers serve the 240-volt appliances in a house, such as the clothes dryer, electric range, central air conditioner, electric water heater, or hot tub.
+Typically, each major appliance has its own circuit and breaker.
 Like the regular breakers for standard 120-volt circuits, large capacity breakers are the gatekeepers of the circuit wiring, protecting it from overloads, faults and other hazards.

 Identifying Large Capacity Breakers

-The easiest way to tell the difference between a standard circuit breaker and its large capacity cousin is by checking the size: standard breakers, also called single-pole breakers, are slimmer and occupy one numbered slot in the service panel (breaker box).
-Large capacity breakers are called double-pole and are twice the width of standard breakers, occupying two slots in the panel.
-Some double-pole breakers have a single toggle switch (the lever that you flip back to the ON side whenever the breaker trips), while others have two switches that are tied together with a plastic connecting strip or bar; this ensures that both halves of the breaker trip simultaneously.
+The easiest way to tell the difference between a standard circuit breaker and its large capacity cousin is by checking size: standard breakers, also called single-pole breakers, are slimmer and occupy one numbered slot in the service panel (breaker box).
+Large capacity breakers, AKA double-pole, are twice the width of standard breakers, occupying two slots in the panel.
+Some double-pole breakers have a single toggle switch (the lever that you flip back to the ON side whenever the breaker trips), while others have two switches tied together with a plastic connecting strip or bar; this ensures that both halves of the breaker trip simultaneously.

 Another identifying feature of a large capacity breaker is the amp (amperage) rating, indicated by a number stamped on the end of each breaker switch.
 Large capacity breakers may be rated for 15 to 50 amps (on each switch), while standard breakers are either 15 or 20 amps.